Learning Outcomes

 Service by an Alternative Method (CPR 6.15 / CPR 6.27)

-If traditional methods are impractical, the claimant can apply to the court for an order permitting service by an alternative method or at an alternative place (e.g., via email, social media, or on an agent within the jurisdiction), provided there is a good reason and the method is likely to bring the claim form to the defendant's attention.
+If traditional methods are impractical, the claimant can apply to the court for an order permitting service by an alternative method or at an alternative place (e.g., via email, social media, service on English solicitors authorised to accept service, or on an agent within the jurisdiction).
+The court will require a good reason and evidence that the proposed method is likely to bring the claim form to the defendant’s attention.
+For service out, the court will consider foreign law and international comity; it may decline methods that would conflict with the destination state’s law or treaty obligations.

 Time Limits for Service